Ella-Hoeppner/Quoot/README.md

     * concat
     * list?
   * need to think carefully for each of these about whether or not it should be lazy, potentially conditional on laziness/strictness of the inputs
+* lambdas
+  * once this is done, translate my cljs kd-tree implementation to Quoot
+    * run benchmarks for cljs, clj, and Quoot
+* eval function
+* quoting
+  * should basically just be an identity vau (i.e. doesn't eval it's arguments)
+    * at least until we need to do unquoting
 * implement as_fn for QuootValue::List
   * treat it as a call to nth
 * more standard library functions: